JohnathonNow/arrows-esolang/README.md

 Currently nearly nothing is done.
 However, the included sample echo program does work now.
 It however will never terminate as EOF characters are not yet handled.

+> Arrows in her eyes
+> Fear where your heart should be
+> War in your mind
+> Shame in your cries

+\- Arrows - Foo Fighters